 - I have no way of controlling the admins of these systems.
 Do they have to have this much access to my data?

-- I must apply masking policies manually with support tickets.
+- I can only apply masking policies manually with support tickets.
 Why?

-If you can be prepared to answer these questions from the start, your cloud data migration project will go more smoothly, and the good news will travel back up the line very, very quickly to the executives who need to ensure that data visibility, control and protection are covered.
+If you can be prepared to answer these questions from the start, you can avoid cloud migration risks, overcome cloud data migration challenges, and the good news will travel back up the line very, very quickly to the executives who need to ensure that data visibility, control and protection are covered.

 ALTR is here to help you solve the problem at a very low cost, with a low-friction implementation, and a short time to value.
-You can start with ALTR’s free plan today.
+You can start with ALTR’s free plan today and upgrade when you have too many users and too much data to govern at scale without an automated data control and policy enforcement solution like ALTR.